naresh-mahiya/primemail-email-plateform/README.md

 - **Responsive UI**: Modern interface built with React and Tailwind CSS

-## Coming Soon

-We're actively working on enhancing PrimeMail with these exciting features:
+##Actively working hard on the following features:

 - **Attachment Support**: Send and receive files of various formats
 - **Advanced Search**: Find any email instantly with powerful search capabilities